bitExpert/magerun2-password-normalizer/README.md

 This command will also change every email-address for the customer (except exluded).
 The default is `customer_(ID)@example.com` with `(ID)` being actually replaced by the customer-entity-ID.
 If you provide a custom email-mask you must include `(ID)`.
 Example: `--email-mask foo_(ID)_bar@somefictional.org` will result in a query restricted with `WHERE email NOT LIKE '%@bitexpert.%'` thus NOT updating the password and meail-address all bitExpert accounts

+## Contribute

+Please feel free to fork and extend existing or add new features and send a pull request with your changes!
+To establish a consistent code quality, please provide unit tests for all your changes and adapt the documentation.

+## Want To Contribute?

+If you feel that you have something to share, then we’d love to have you.
+Check out [the contributing guide](CONTRIBUTING.md) to find out how, as well as what we expect from you.

+## License

+This plugin is released under the Apache 2.0 license.